Giddy-eg/us_trades_wiki/Home.md

 | Hydrogen     | H2 |

 ## Units
-Below is a table hihglighting the input units for each parameter in the model
+Below is a table highlighting the input units for each parameter in the model

 | Parameter                                    | Units in Model    |
 | -------------------------------------------  |:-----------------:|